nico-iaco/nexabudget-be/readme.md

 #### Running with Docker

 This is the recommended way to run the application in a production-like environment.
-The following commands will start the application, PostgreSQL database, and Valkey cache.
+The following commands will start the application, PostgreSQL database, Valkey cache, and MongoDB.

 ##### 1. Run the JVM-based image

-This command builds the JVM image and starts all services (app, PostgreSQL, Valkey) in detached mode.
+This command builds the JVM image and starts all services (app, PostgreSQL, Valkey, MongoDB) in detached mode.

 ```shell
 docker-compose up --build -d